Nilus of Pentapolis: Biography

 His administrative abilities and scholarship were noticed, and Archimandrite Agathangel sent him to Moldavia to manage one of the monastic estates.
 In the town of Huși, in the church of St. Elijah the Prophet, he was ordained a hieromonk by the local bishop.
 Soon Archimandrite Nilus was appointed to manage a large and wealthy Esphigmenou metoch in Florești, Bessarabia, then also to Three Saints Hierarchs metochs.
 At that time he was called Nilus the Esphigmenite (Νείλος ο Εσφιγμενίτης) or Nilus Trierarchitis (Νεῖλος Τριεραρχίτης).

 He was a supporter of Patriarch Nicanor of Alexandria in the unfolding difficult conflict between supporters and opponents of Patriarch Nicanor, who took the patriarchal throne in 1866.
 The opposition to Patriarch Nicanor was led by Archimandrite Eugene, who was appointed patriarchal epitrope and locum tenens of the Patriarchal Throne by the Council of Representatives of Local Greek Communities hostile to the Patriarch, which according to the charter was to manage the church jointly with the Patriarch and the Synod.
 Archimandrite Eugene and his followers succeeded in expelling two metropolitans who remained loyal to the patriarch from Egypt.
 In response to the actions of the communities and the Egyptian government, Patriarch Nicanor announced the appointment of Archimandrite Nilus from the monastery of Esphigmen as his successor and locum tenens.

-Archimandrite Eugene, whose powers were recognized by the local authorities, in response, with the help of his supporters and the police, decided to seize the patriarchal residence in Cairo.
-On July 2, 1867, there was a fight involving the police, many participants of which were injured, and the residence itself was looted by soldiers.
-With such a step, Archimandrite Eugene undermined his credibility.
-Patriarch Nicanor, in turn, held a council in Alexandria on July 24–27, 1867, which condemned the interference of the Church of Constantinople, and also confirmed the legitimacy of the election of Nilus as heir and locum tenens of the Patriarchal Throne; archimandrite Eugene was defrocked.
+Archimandrite Eugene, whose powers were recognized by the local authorities, decided to seize the patriarchal residence in Cairo with the help of his supporters and the police.
+On July 2, 1867, a fight involving the police ensued, resulting in many injuries among the participants, and the residence itself was looted by soldiers.
+This action severely undermined Archimandrite Eugene's credibility.
+In response, Patriarch Nicanor held a council in Alexandria from July 24–27, 1867, condemning the interference of the Church of Constantinople and confirming the legitimacy of Nilus as heir and locum tenens of the Patriarchal Throne; Archimandrite Eugene was defrocked.

-Although by the end of May 1868, Archimandrite Eugene, having lost all hope of achieving his goal, left Egypt, and on June 6 Patriarch Nicanor returned to his residence, the question of the successor of Patriarch Nicanor remained open.
+By the end of May 1868, Archimandrite Eugene, having lost all hope of achieving his goal, left Egypt.
+On June 6, Patriarch Nicanor returned to his residence, but the question of his successor remained open.
 The Greek communities of Egypt refused to recognize Archimandrite Nilus.
-On March 16, 1869, Patriarch Nicanor of Alexandria, Metropolitan Amphilochius of Pilusia, Metropolitan Theophanes of Tripoli and Metropolitan Spyridon of Kirineya ordained Archimandrite Nilus as Metropolitan of Pentapolis.
-On March 19, 1869, Patriarch Nicanor officially handed over the reins of government to Nilus, appointing him the Patriarch of Alexandria.
-The Patriarchs of Antioch and Jerusalem hastened to recognize Metropolitan Nile as the "canonically and legitimately appointed Patriarch of Alexandria."
-The Egyptian authorities also did not initially prevent the approval of the Nile as the primate of the Church of Alexandria.
+On March 16, 1869, Patriarch Nicanor of Alexandria, along with Metropolitan Amphilochius of Pilusia, Metropolitan Theophanes of Tripoli, and Metropolitan Spyridon of Kirineya, ordained Archimandrite Nilus as Metropolitan of Pentapolis.
+On March 19, 1869, Patriarch Nicanor officially handed over the reins of government to Nilus, appointing him as the Patriarch of Alexandria.
+The Patriarchs of Antioch and Jerusalem quickly recognized Metropolitan Nilus as the "canonically and legitimately appointed Patriarch of Alexandria."
+Initially, the Egyptian authorities did not prevent the approval of Nilus as the primate of the Church of Alexandria.